OneNoteDev/OneNoteAPISampleWinUniversal/README.md

 * Use the least permissible scopes by editing [.../OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi/LiveIdAuth.cs](https://github.com/OneNoteDev/OneNoteAPISampleWinUniversal/blob/master/OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi/LiveIdAuth.cs#L61) (~line 61).
 * [Create an app package and use appropriate certificates](http://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh975357.aspx)

-**To use this Code Sample in your own Microsoft Office 365 based app, refer to the details in the blog [TBD](TBD)
+**To use this Code Sample in your own Microsoft Office 365 based app, refer to the details in the blog [Support for work and school notebooks on Office 365](http://blogs.msdn.com/b/onenotedev/archive/2015/04/30/support-for-work-and-school-notebooks-on-office-365-in-preview.aspx)

 ### Using the sample